khuranalab/FunSeq2_DC/README.md

+FunSeq2 is a tool to prioritize and annotate somatic variants from cancer whole genome sequencing.
+It uses a pre-built data context, which is generated from different genomic and cancer resources and updated on regular basis.
+We provide latest FunSeq2 scripts (with bug fixes) and updated data context.
 # FunSeq2 Pre-built data context
 1. FunSeq2_DC3 refers to FunSeq2 pre-built data context 3.
 It contains PCAWG OCT-2016 annotations
 2. FunSeq2_DC2 refers to FunSeq2 pre-built data context 2.
 It contains PCAWG OCT-2015 annotations